Diagnosis before the classroom

 A team that knows how to use AI without understanding its limits makes expensive mistakes.
 It makes them with full confidence, because the system stated them with certainty and in a tone that leaves no room for doubt.

-The difference between an organization that adopts artificial intelligence well and one that adopts it badly is not the software it chooses.
-It is whether its people know when not to believe it.
+What separates an organization that adopts artificial intelligence well from one that adopts it badly is whether its people know when not to believe it.

 We work with financial institutions, public agencies, law firms and executive teams that need more than a tools workshop.
 They need to understand how AI operates from the inside, what decisions it can make alone, and which it should never make alone.

 Tools change every week.
 The judgment to evaluate them does not.
-Our programs develop the capacity to question, doubt and decide with AI, not just to use it.
+Our programs develop the capacity to question, doubt and decide with AI, which is what outlives any change of tool.

 Training ends in the classroom.
 Adoption happens in the office.
 We stay close during the first quarter of real implementation to handle what no manual covers.